 Chronic Pain Syndrome Overview

-Individuals with chronic pain are often advised to participate in a multidisciplinary pain management program.
+Individuals with chronic pain are often given options to participate in a multidisciplinary pain management programs.
 This consists of a team of doctors and other healthcare professionals.
-This includes physical and occupational therapists.
+It can include physical and occupational therapists.
 These therapy practitioners appreciate and can address the full complexity of a client’s chronic pain.
 Pain is multi-factorial and doesn’t only affect physical ability.
 Additionally, it affects cognitive ability due to anxiety and high stress levels.

 Physical and occupational therapists play an important role in managing chronic pain.
 They administer a variety of evidence-guided treatments.
 This can include: